-I am happy to say that there is no difference at all.
+There is no difference at all.
 Chords are triads and triads are chords.
-It’s that simple!
+It’s that simple.

-Now that you know what chords are, let’s learn about more about how they get their names.
+Now that you know what chords are, let’s learn about more about where chords get their names.

 If you’ve only ever seen chords listed on sheet music, you might be puzzled.
 They look like clusters of notes.
 How can you identify them?
 And if you’ve seen chord notation, you might still be wondering what the difference is between a C, Cminor, Csus, C7, and so on.

 We’ll get into the different kinds of chords in the next section, but for now we’ll look at letter notation for chords.
 All those different chords I mentioned just now take their name from a very specific note: a root note.

 What’s a root note?
 Simply put, it’s the first note of the chord and the note that gives it its name.
 This means that anytime you see any chord beginning with “C”, you can be sure that the first note of that chord is – you guessed it – C.